nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 proc spawnCrawlers  =
   var tasks = prepareTasks("todo_urls.json")
-  for t in mitems tasks: # we need a mutable view of the items"
+  for t in mitems tasks: # we need a mutable view of the items
     ch.send move t

 var thr: Thread[void]